Midwife in the Tire Swing

 “Oh, for Christ’s sake, sit down.
 We can’t have you going to the welfare Shangri-La.
 You owe me until I get you buried.
 I’ll pull you up if you get stuck.”

 Lucy sighed and smiled.
 He dropped to one knee and lowered himself to the ground.
-He lay on his back and watched the clouds roll across the upside-down skyscape.
 “You are probably wondering why I keep it in repair, the swing.
 Philomena rode it when she was pregnant with Ian Emory.
 Cat believes that I hung it there for Elliot when he was a child.
 Wrong on all counts.
 My father, Old Doxology, your grandfather, first hung it there at my birth to show the neighbors he wasn’t loaded with blanks.
 I wore it out.
 I was eight years old and the tree was a lot smaller eighty-five years ago.
 I shinnied right up.
 Aristotle’s jackknife, that swing—I have had to replace the tire every six, eight years, the chain just once.
 Amazing when you stop to think about it.”

 “Aristotle, yes.
 Aristotle allows for degrees of substantiality, therefore: ‘This is Aristotle’s jackknife.
 His son gave it a new handle, his grandson a new blade.
-This is Aristotle’s jackknife.’
-I am pleased.
-Nay, gratified that our bloodlines intertwine to such an extent that we might memorize cocktail party apothegms together.”
+This thus is Aristotle’s jackknife.’”

 Sarah walked to the tire swing, slipped her legs through the black rubber ring, took a tentative spin, then kicked.
 She rose then returned.
 She dragged herself to a stop with her heels and from a cloud of dust turned to shout back at Lucy.
 “There was no Archie Drye.
 It was you.
 Always you.
 Damn you, Lucy Hobart.
 I’ll be overjoyed to see you dead.
 You killed my real father, the father who denied me a mother, then denied me you.”